timbray/topfew/README.md

 Some files, for example Apache httpd logs, use space-separation but also allow spaces within fields which are delimited by `"`.
-The -q/--quotedfields argument allows **tf** to process these correctly.
+The -q/--quotedfields argument allows **topfew** to process these correctly.
 It is an error to specify both -p and -q.

 `-g regexp`, `--grep regexp`

 The  initial **g** suggests `grep`.
-This option applies the provided regular expression to each record as it is read and if the regexp does not match the record, **tf** bypasses it.
+This option applies the provided regular expression to each record as it is read and if the regexp does not match the record, **topfew** bypasses it.

 This option can be provided multiple times; the provided regular expressions will be applied in the order they appear on the command line.